Esri/hub.js/docs/src/guides/architecture-patterns.md

 For most developers, the Manager Classes are the simplest way to work with ArcGIS Hub.

-Manager Classes work with simple "entity" objects, which are not instances of classes.
+Manager Classes take and return "entities" as simple objects (POJOs), which are not instances of classes.

 #### Available Manager Classes